-Cacti are associated with the desert, and many do thrive in regions of Central and South America.
+Cacti are associated with the desert, and many thrive in regions of Central and South America.
 Other cacti, though, come from as far north as Canada, and many are even native to the rainforests.
-Like bromeliads, a lot of cacti are epiphytes, and the cacti that are forest dwelling species grow over forest trees.
+Like bromeliads, a lot of cacti are epiphytes, and the cacti that are forest-dwelling species grow over forest trees.
 The desert-dwelling variety of cacti can survive for really long periods of time without rainfall.
 They get their moisture from dew or mist and store nutrients and moisture in their tissues.

 The word “succulent” means “juicy.”
-Succulent plants have leaves or stems that are filled with juices, the stored water and nutrients that allow the plant to grow.
+Succulent plants have leaves or stems that are filled with juices, the stored water, and nutrients that allow the plant to grow.
 These leaves allow the plant to withstand harsh conditions all over the world.
 Normally, these leaves have a glossy or leathery appearance, and the texture actually helps protect them from excessive moisture loss.

 Storing moisture the way they do is what defines cacti as succulents.
 What makes a cactus a cactus is that they grow growths, known as areoles.
 These are cushioned growing points that are technically compressed branches.
-Spines, “wool” flowers and offsets all grow from the areoles.
+Spines, “wool” flowers, and offsets all grow from the areoles.
 A lot of succulents resemble cacti in every way except they don’t grow spines.
 This is what makes a succulent a succulent and not a cactus.
 In all but one genus of cactus, the Pereskia, the plants do not have leaves.

 The bodies of cacti are usually globular or cylindrical in shape.
 Opuntias have round, segmented stems.
 Epiphyllums have stems that look more like strap-shaped leaves.
-A lot of cacti have prominent spines, barbs or bristles and some have woolly hair.
+A lot of cacti have prominent spines, barbs, or bristles and some have woolly hair.
 In fact, all cacti have spines even though they might be so small they’re insignificant.
 It’s not always appreciated that all cacti flower, and flower regularly if they are well-looked after.

 Cacti and Succulents in the Home

 Cacti and succulents make a great display, from the beautiful Nopalxochia ackermanii and the large flowers of the Epiphyllums (orchid cactus) to the weird and wonderful Astrophytum asterias (sea urchin cactus) or the hairy Cephalocereus senilis (old man cactus).
 It’s a shame that these plants are not cultivated more often!
 They are undemanding and will withstand most maltreatment except for overindulgence.
 Overindulgence accounts for those that are sitting around all dusty on people’s windowsills or those that are mushy and rotting from overwatering.
-They need bright light and fresh air.
-And they need a cool, dry winter rest as well.
+They need bright light and fresh air, and they need a cool, dry, winter rest as well.

 Forest cacti tend to trail and have large flowers.
 This makes them perfect for individual displays in hanging baskets.
 The desert types have interesting shapes and textures and can be highlighted in a grouped display.
 Planting a group of succulents or cacti in one larger bowl is very effective.
 Larger plants like aloes and agaves look best in a pot of their own.